J-Labodi/Accommodation-System/README.md

 ## Run the application locally

-In order to run the Accommodation System in a local environment, download the project and run the LoginController.java file that may be located within the src/uweaccommodationsystem/gui directory.
+In order to run the Accommodation System in a local environment, download the project and run the LoginController.java file from the src/uweaccommodationsystem/gui directory.